Glitchy-Sheep/type-matrix/README.md

 -s --screensaver      exit the program if any key is pressed

--m -message           print some message to the center of the screen
+-m --message          print some message to the center of the screen
 ```

 ## Preview